-When you think of using a natural remedy like aloe vera for hair loss, it makes sense.
-After all, hair growth should be a natural thing.
-So we should encourage it to sprout with kinder measures than harsh chemicals.
+When it comes to using natural remedies, like aloe vera for hair loss, lots of people agree with this more organic approach.
+It makes sense.
+Hair growth should be a natural thing and we should encourage it to sprout with kinder measures than harsh chemicals.

 With 18 amino acids contained within its fleshy leaves, this baby comes with a lot of health benefits.
 Wanna know a few of them?
-I’ll tell you in just a sec – or, if you’re in a hurry, check out the top aloe vera treatments here.
+Go on, then.
+I’ll tell you.

 Aloe vera helps you to absorb nutrients faster than Usain likes to Bolt.
 It also removes harmful elements from your system and keeps gastrointestinal conditions far away.
 And a healthy gut = a healthier body and mind.
 Yay!

 Drink or eat a little aloe and you’ll be consuming some pretty powerful antioxidants.
 These cleanse the digestive and circulatory systems, improving blood circulation and your overall health.
-Your cells get more nutrients to fight off infections, and your immune system becomes stronger than Chris Hemsworth’s abs.
+Your cells get more nutrients, meaning they can ward off infections more efficiently, and your immune system becomes stronger than Chris Hemsworth’s abs.
 (Mmm.
 Abs.)

 Fried yourself at the beach and need a balsam to soothe that sunburn?
 Aloe vera’s your best bet.
 You can find it in lots of aftersun lotions but the best way to desizzle is to apply the pure gel wherever you’re at your pinkest.
 One, two, three, ahhhh…